awsdocs/aws-net-developer-guide/doc_source/how-to/ec2/how-to-spot-instances.rst

 The Spot request ID is contained in the :code:`SpotInstanceRequestId` member of the :sdk-net-api:`SpotInstanceRequest <EC2/TSpotInstanceRequest>` object.

-Running this code will launch a new Spot Instance request.
+Running this code will launch a new |spot-instance| request.

-.. note:: You will be charged for any Spot Instances that are launched, so make sure you cancel any requests and terminate any instances you launch to reduce any associated fees.
+.. note:: You will be charged for any |spot-instances| that are launched, so make sure you cancel any requests and terminate any instances you launch to reduce any associated fees.

 There are other options you can use to configure your Spot requests.
 To learn more, see :sdk-net-api:`RequestSpotInstances <EC2/MEC2RequestSpotInstancesRequestSpotInstancesRequest>` in the
 |sdk-net|.

 .. _tutor-spot-net-request-state: